zhouchw5/interaction.github.io/README.md

-# The Ending Phase of July
+# The First Week in Beijing
 With the end of this July coming to the past, the progress of my research project cooperating with a Trinidad company ,
 I need to add some regular variables to my life, though some painful but inevitable expectations would challenge my trials in the very beginning.